SONIYAPATIDAR/therohit777/README.md

 - Taking online courses on Backend-Development and Machine Learning

 #### :muscle: Things I am challenging myself with:
-- Waking up earlier to make good use of the day
+- Waking up earlier to make good use of the day.
-- Exercising 3 days a week
+- Exercising 3 days a week.
+- Devoting few hours towards my own Development Projects.
 - Improving my resume with some education apart from university and by doing Internships.

 <br>

 ---

 #### :computer: Programming languages and tools: